Salerno: Sport

 The city's main football team is U.S. Salernitana 1919, that plays in the third level of Italian football, Serie C. Their home stadium is Stadio Arechi, opened in 1990 and with a capacity of 37,245.

-The most successful team in the city is the women's handball team PDO Handball Team Salerno, with its four national titles, four national cups and two national supercups; other noteworthy teams are Arechi in rugby and Rari Nantes Salerno in water polo.
+The most successful team in the city is the women's handball team PDO Handball Team Salerno, with its nine national titles, eight national cups and eight national supercups; other noteworthy teams are Arechi in rugby and Rari Nantes Salerno in water polo.

 The city has also a tradition in motorsport.